kylewehrung/python-phase-3-practice-challenges/game-tracker-mock/README.md

 - `Game property title`
   - Returns the `Game`'s title
   - Titles must be strings greater than 0 characters
+  - if you are using exceptions comment out the test on lines 25 - 32 in the game_test.py and uncomment lines 34 - 38

 #### Player